 MEALS AND ACCOMMODATIONS

-Overnight accommodations can be arranged directly with the White Plains Crown Plaza Hotel at a discounted price for "Montessori" of approx. $125/night per room.
+Overnight accommodations can be arranged directly with the White Plains Crown Plaza Hotel.
 The address of the hotel is: 66 Hale Avenue, White Plains, NY 10601

 Contact Katarina Pilon-Gober, Crowne Plaza White Plains, Phone: 914-821-1330